Solar lamp: Economics

-American investors have been working towards developing a $10 / unit solar lantern for replacement of kerosene lamps.
+American investors have been working towards developing a $10 per unit solar lantern for replacement of kerosene lamps.

 Solar home lighting solutions can be expensive to purchase.
 Off-grid solar organizations offer solar home lighting systems through innovative financial mechanisms such as the Pay-As-You-Go model, permitting consumers to power their entire home while paying easy monthly installments.
 Currently, over 40% of all sales of off-grid solar lighting products in Sub-Saharan Africa are conducted through PayGo, reaching almost 50% in Kenya and 65% in Rwanda.